Farina NazimiSpeech and Language Science

 What kind of things are you involved in outside your course?

 I've been a Student Ambassador since my second year at university.
 In my first and second year I was part of the Pakistan Society.
-This year I have taken part in some events with the Bhangra Society and the Speech and Language Society.
-My friend and I have also started our own society this year, the British Asian Society, which aims to bring many different Asian cultures together to have a good time!
+In my third year I took part in some events with the Bhangra Society and the Speech and Language Society.
+My friend and I have also started our own society this year, the British Asian Society, which aims to bring many different Asian cultures together to have a good time.

 What would be your top tip for our applicants?